-A quick transition to electric mobility in industrialized countries could accelerate exports of used ICE vehicles to low- and middle-income countries.
+A quick transition to electric mobility in industrialized countries could accelerate exports of used ICE vehicles to LMICs.
 The volume of such exports is already large (UNEP 2020).
-In 2018, the EU, Japan, and the United States exported almost 4 million used cars, of which more than 80 percent went to low- and middle-income countries.
+In 2018, the EU, Japan, and the United States exported almost 4 million used cars, of which more than 80 percent went to LMICs.
 The EU was the source of more than half of the total, including 1 million exported to Africa, followed by Japan (27 percent) and the United States (18 percent).
 Africa, where used light-duty vehicles account for 60 percent of the total growth of the vehicle fleet, was the largest importing region (40 percent), followed by Eastern Europe (24 percent), the Asia Pacific (15 percent), the Middle East (12 percent), and Latin America (9 percent).
-Among countries, Serbia, Nigeria, and the United Arab Emirates imported the largest number of used cars from the three major exporting regions (see table 1.2).
+Among countries, Serbia, the United Arab Emirates, and Nigeria imported the largest number of used cars from the three major exporting regions (see table 1.2).

 Used vehicles are not necessarily more polluting or less safe than the existing vehicle fleet in an importing country.
 For instance, Japan has strict vehicle inspections and many drivers replace their cars after only about four years of service (UNEP 2020).
-But many of the exported cars are older or poorly maintained and sometimes emission controls have been

-TABLE 1.2.
-The 10 Largest Import Markets for Used Vehicles, 2018 removed to recover valuable metals from catalytic converters.
+But many of the exported cars are older or poorly maintained and sometimes emission controls have been removed to recover valuable metals from catalytic converters.
 By sending such cars to lower-income countries, wealthier regions clean up pollution at home by shifting it to other parts of the world rather than reducing it overall.
-This increases local pollution in poorer countries and makes no contribution to limiting global greenhouse gas emissions similar to shifts in heavy industry in the 1990s and 2000s (Peters et al. 2011).
+Doing so increases local pollution in poorer countries and makes no contribution to limiting global greenhouse gas emissions, similar to shifts in heavy industry in the 1990s and 2000s (Peters et al. 2011).